nyx47rd/BeamDrop/README.md

 - **PWA Support:** Installable on mobile and desktop.
 Works as a standalone app with offline shell support.
 - **Easy Pairing:** Uses a simple 6-digit numeric code to handshake (no QR codes required).
 - **Cross-Platform:** Works on any modern browser (iOS, Android, Windows, Mac, Linux).
-- **Modern UI:** Dark mode aesthetic with a clean black & white theme.
+- **Modern UI:** Apple-esque dark mode aesthetic with a clean black & white theme.
 - **Secure:** End-to-end encryption provided natively by WebRTC `RTCDataChannel`.
-- **Network Traversal:** Uses public STUN servers to punch through NATs.
+- **Serverless Signaling:** Uses a custom Cloudflare Worker with Durable Objects for instant, low-latency signaling.

 ## 📱 Progressive Web App (PWA)

 BeamDrop is fully PWA compliant:
-- **Installable:** Add to Home Screen on iOS, Android, Mac, Windows, Linux and all other platforms for a native app experience.
+- **Installable:** Add to Home Screen on iOS and Android for a native app experience.
+- **Themed:** Custom black background icon and splash screen.
 - **Offline Ready:** App shell loads instantly even on spotty connections.

 ##  Architecture & How It Works

 BeamDrop utilizes a "Signaling" concept to establish a connection, after which the signaling channel is no longer needed for data transfer.

-1.  **Signaling (MQTT):**
+1.  **Signaling (Cloudflare Workers):**
-    - We use `mqtt` over WebSockets (connecting to a public HiveMQ broker for this demo) as a signaling server.
+    - We use a **Cloudflare Worker** + **Durable Objects** as a signaling server.
     - **Sender** generates a random 6-digit Channel ID.
-    - **Receiver** subscribes to that Channel ID.
+    - **Receiver** connects to the Worker using that ID.
-    - SDP Offers, Answers, and ICE Candidates are exchanged via this MQTT topic.
+    - The Durable Object acts as a temporary "room", broadcasting SDP Offers, Answers, and ICE Candidates to connected peers via WebSockets.
-    - *New:* connection logs are displayed to the user to indicate the current stage of the handshake (Signaling -> ICE Checking -> Connected).
+    - This replaces the older MQTT implementation for better control and lower latency.

 2.  **Direct Transport (WebRTC):**
     - Once signaling is complete, a standard `RTCPeerConnection` is established.
     - An `RTCDataChannel` is opened for binary transfer.
-    - Files are chunked (16KB chunks) and streamed to prevent memory overflow, managing backpressure via `bufferedAmount`.
+    - Files are chunked (64KB chunks) and streamed to prevent memory overflow, managing backpressure via `bufferedAmount`.

 ## 🚀 Getting Started